Colorado elections clerk indicted in voting system breach

 As part of the process known as a “trusted build,” files from the previous election are deleted and the software that manages elections is replaced with the original version.
 This is a security measure that ensures election officials are using software that has not been altered.

 According to the indictment, Peters falsely introduced a person as a county employee during the state officials' May 25 and May 26 visit for the “trusted build.”
-County records showed that an office entry card assigned to the person was used to access a secure area in the election office the Sunday before.
+County records showed that an access card assigned to the person was used to enter a secure area in the election office the Sunday before.

 Authorities have been working to determine the identity of that person, who is believed to have made two copies of the county’s voting system hard drive — one before the visit by state officials and one after it.

-The person whose name and background check was presented to state officials ahead of the visit testified before the grand jury that they were — in fact — not present at the state visit and were never hired by the county, according to the indictment.
+The person whose name and background check was presented to stat officials ahead of the visit testified before the grand jury that they were, in fact, not present at the state visit and were never hired by the county, according to the indictment.

 Peters has said she had the authority and an obligation to make the copies.
 State authorities, however, said Peters was only allowed to back up certain files and was not authorized to make a copy of the entire hard drive.
 Federal authorities also are investigating.